nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

-*Necessary terminology: A repository in Git (often abbreviated as a "repo") is the largest single unit of code managed by Git; a repository could be a major project, a collection of smaller related-projects, or even just a single script with a readme file.
+*Necessary terminology: A repository in Git (often abbreviated as a "repo") is the largest single unit of code managed by Git; a repository could be a major project, a collection of smaller related projects, or even just a single script with a readme file.
 A fork on GitHub is your "personal" copy of another user's repository.*